viyancs/fuelphp-oil/README.md

-fuelphp-oil
+fuelphp-oil (v1.6.1)
 ===========

-custom fuephp oil wnen generate (views,controller,model)
+custom fuephp oil when generate (views,controller,model)

 look this article for more details